wp-plugins/relevanssi/readme.txt

 * Warren Tape for 2.5.5 fixes.

 == Changelog ==

+= 2.7.3 =
+* IMPORTANT SECURITY UPDATE: Earlier versions of Relevanssi have a cross-site scripting (XSS) vulnerability.
+Please install this update as soon as possible.
+* Added instructions of doing a category dropdown in the search form in the FAQ.

 = 2.7.2 =
 * A silly typo caused the caching not to work.
 That's fixed now.